bwill09/stock-analysis/README.md

 #### Summary

-There are benefits to refactoring codes such as; it speeds optimization, which allow code execution to run faster (see original vs refactored run tume:
+There are benefits to refactoring codes such as; it speeds optimization, which allow code execution to run faster.
+See original vs refactored run tume:

 <img width="1440" alt="2017 Original Execution Time" src="https://user-images.githubusercontent.com/106555873/177158525-9e463e9c-c8a8-4dc1-88a0-9fa5598c9511.png">